 I thought of homes, rooms and gardens I’ve created that are long erased.
 I thought of people I’ve loved with my whole heart and volunteer work I’ve done.
 I thought of my partner, who was running an errand in town so I could eat bacon the next morning.
 I thought of picking up trash on Earth Day and the new trash that’s been thrown out car windows since then, and how futile that makes me feel.

-I thought about words, all these words, all these stories and ideas and thoughts in my head that are here, and on Medium, and in my books.
-I thought about all the words written by others that I read each day and appreciate, share, clap for or comment on.
+I thought about words, all these words, all these stories and ideas and thoughts in my head that are here and in my books.
+I thought about all the words written by others that I read each day and appreciate and share.

 I thought about procreation, the red tide and the milky seed our bodies offer to life, to hope, to continuance.
 I thought about offerings of tears, of blood, of pain, of rage and of surrender.